hololocheck/Keycap_Generator/README.md

 - **3D Model Remixing**: Import STL files for Union or Subtraction (Engraving) operations.
 - **3D Print Optimization**: Stem clearance adjustment, reinforcement ribs, and Lego Stud support.

-### 📝 Update Notes (V65.0)
+### 📝 Update Notes (V66.0)
-- **Video Hints**: Tooltips now include **Video/GIF** demonstrations that automatically play on hover, visually explaining parameter effects.
+The biggest update ever, introducing features for both beginners and engineering professionals.
-- **Share to X (Twitter)**: Added a button to instantly post and share your design URL to X with a single click.
+- **Simple Mode & Presets**: Introduced "Simple Mode" for intuitive creation and "Visual Presets" to select common layouts with a single click.
-- **New Textures**: Added new surface procedural patterns such as "Ripple", "Wood", and "Hammered".
-- **Bug Fix**: Resolved an issue where loading a custom font would make existing preset fonts unavailable.
+- **Engineering Suite**: Added "Tolerance Test Kit" for printer calibration, "Sprue Generation" for runners, and real-time "Dimension Lines" in the 3D view.
+- **Stock Icons**: Built-in library of commonly used icons (Arrows, Media keys, etc.), eliminating the need to search for external SVGs.
+- **Enhanced Usability**: Added "Smart F1 Navigation" to jump to specific Wiki sections from tooltips, and an export confirmation dialog to prevent errors.

 ---